Northern Traverse®

 Guidance time: Monday 07:30

-Tan Hill Road Checkpoint
+Tan Hill Road Crossing

 Distance from start: 142km

-Distance from Nine Standards: 10km
+Distance from Nine Standards Rigg: 10km

-Height gain since Kirkby Stephen: 18m
+Height gain since Nine Standards Rigg: 18m

 Guidance time: Monday 10:30